Stop Blaming the Handoff — Your Delivery Model Is Broken

 Sure.

-If the system depends on people manually carrying context across disconnected tools, disconnected teams, disconnected metrics, and disconnected definitions of readiness, then “better communication” just means:
+If the system depends on people manually carrying context across disconnected tools, disconnected teams, disconnected metrics, and disconnected definitions of readiness, then “better communication” becomes a polite way of saying:

 Please try harder to compensate for the operating model.